ubccr/hpc-toolset-tutorial/xdmod/README.md

 #### What about a Heterogeneous cluster?

+The `xdmod-setup` script is used for the basic setup of Open XDMoD.
+The script includes options to configure the Open XDMoD database, setup the admin user account and configure resources.
-`xdmod-setup` is for the general use case.
-For some configuration you will need to edit Open XDMoD's [Configuration](https://open.xdmod.org/configuration.html#location-of-configuration-files) files.
+Open XDMoD's [Configuration](https://open.xdmod.org/configuration.html#location-of-configuration-files) files.

 Resource Specs Modification: